-Note: If you will be using Network Virtualization Insights to analyze scenario results, LoadRunner Professional will create several additional Vusers, in addition to the Vusers that you defined in the scenario scheduler.
-Therefore, if the scenario includes a parameter that is assigned values using the unique data assignment method, make sure that the list of parameter values contains several extra values, i.e. several values more than is required by all Vusers to run all their iterations, in order to accommodate the additional Vusers.
+Note: If you are using Network Virtualization Insights to analyze scenario results, LoadRunner Professional creates several additional Vusers, in addition to the Vusers that you defined in the scenario scheduler.
+Therefore, if the scenario includes a parameter that is assigned values using the unique data assignment method, make sure that the list of parameter values contains several extra values.
+This means it has several values more than is required by all Vusers to run all their iterations, in order to accommodate the additional Vusers.

 If you run out of unique values, VuGen behaves according to the option you select in the When out of values field.
 For more information, see Parameter Properties dialog box.

 Note for LoadRunner Professional users: If a script uses Unique file parameterization, running more than one Vuser group with that script in the same scenario may cause unexpected scenario results.
 For more information about Vuser groups in scenarios, see the Function Reference.